vikramarun/Unibot/README.md

 # Unibot
-## Bot to constantly monitor and buy new "quality" Uniswapv2 Listings
+## Bot to constantly monitor and buy new potentially "quality" Uniswapv2 Listings

 ### Components: